peterussell/instrument-training-blog/_posts/2016-05-09-ir-gs-60-aviation-weather-theory.md

     - in other words, the water molecules can't remain as vapor (gas) so they return to the liquid state in the form of something visible (a cloud)
     - additional cooling causes the water droplets to grow in size
- - the process of water vapor becoming visible is called **condesation**
+ - the process of water vapor becoming visible is called **condensation**

 # Ways to Cool Air